awsdocs/aws-panorama-developer-guide/docs-source/panorama-samples.md

 The `create-stack.sh` script in this directory creates AWS CloudFormation stacks\.
 It takes a variable number of arguments\.
 The first argument is the name of the template, and the remaining arguments are overrides for parameters in the template\.

-For example, the following comand creates an application role\.
+For example, the following command creates an application role\.

 ```
 $ ./create-stack.sh application-role